Spine Surgeons treating Lumbar Osteoarthritis

 Choosing the Southwest Scoliosis and Spine Institute:

-Led by renowned spine surgeons Doctors Richard A. Hostin, Devish Ramnath, and Ishaq Syed, the Southwest Scoliosis and Spine Institute offers comprehensive care for patients with lumbar osteophytes and other spinal conditions.
+Led by renowned spine surgeons Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, the Southwest Scoliosis and Spine Institute offers comprehensive care for patients with lumbar osteophytes and other spinal conditions.
 With offices in Dallas, Plano, and Frisco, Texas, the institute provides:

 • Expertise: The institute boasts a team of highly skilled spine specialists with extensive experience in diagnosing and treating lumbar osteophytes using advanced surgical techniques.